nstrayer/cv/README.md

   - `strayer_cv.pdf`: The final exported pdf as rendered by Chrome on my mac laptop.
 Links are put in footer and notes about online version are added.
 - `resume.Rmd`: Source template for single page resume.
   - `resume.html`/`strayer_resume.pdf`: Result for single page resume.
-- `parsing_functions.R`: A series of small functions for parsing a position entry into the proper HTML format.
-Includes logic for removing links if needed etc..
-- `gather_data.R`: Loads the data that makes up the body of both the CV and resume.
-Either pulls from a specified google sheet with info or multiple csvs.
-(Examples of both are provided in repo.)
 - `csvs/*.csv`: A series of CSVs containing the information CV and resume.
 Included as examples if the non-googlesheets method of storing data is prefered.
 - `css/`: Directory containing the custom CSS files used to tweak the default 'resume' format from pagedown.